Safest Teeth Whiteners

 ZocDoc can help you find a dentist in your area that:

-It can change where your jaw rests, making it sit either too far forward or move it back.
-This may affect your smile and change your appearance, causing self-esteem issues.
+It can also change where your jaw rests, making it sit either too far forward or move back.
+If this kind of misalignment happens, it may affect your smile and change your appearance, causing self-esteem issues.

-Malocclusion can also lead to long-term health problems.
+Malocclusions can also lead to long-term health problems:7

-It's usually best to treat both teeth arches at the same time.
-Your arches work together as part of an entire system.
-Treating just one is more challenging for orthodontists and increases the likelihood of errors.
+Your arches work together as part of an entire system and treating just one is more challenging for orthodontists.
+It increases the likelihood of errors, which is why, in most cases, it's best to treat your bite holistically.

 Interested in straightening your teeth at home?
 Here are the best clear aligner companies.

 Invisalign treatment works the same way for one arch as it does for both arches.
-It begins with a visit to a dentist or orthodontist's office.
+Here are the general steps to complete the procedure:

-Wearing your aligner less than at least 20 hours a day will make the treatment take longer.
+It can take longer for people with more complicated bite issues.
+Wearing your aligner less than 20 hours a day will also make the treatment take longer.

 The national average cost is around $2,500 to $5,500.
 Other sources place the cost as high as $9,000.6 For minor treatments, however, it may be closer to the lower end.